xfbs/clists/README.markdown

 clists [![Build Status](https://travis-ci.org/xfbs/clists.svg?branch=master)](https://travis-ci.org/xfbs/clists)
 ======

-This is a project to build some simple reusable data structures in C that are simple to use.
+This is a project to implement some data structures in a reusable way so they are painless to use.

 slist
 -----